Winter can be brutal when you are stuck indoors, but you can make it enjoyable for your children with these cheap indoor activities for kids.

 Take colored construction paper and cut it into large circles.
 Place them strategically around the room (based on the kid’s age level).
 The point of the game is to get around the room by only stepping on the construction paper.
 If you step off of it, you lose!
 This is great for working on kids’ gross motor skills.

 Take all the old crayons that are crushed or too short to use for coloring.
-You can use them to make new crayons or a candle if you have the right equipment.
+If you have the right equipment, you can use them to make new crayons or a candle.

 Turn on a song and sit in a circle.
 Each person takes a turn to move their hands and feet to the music, and everyone has to copy them.

 These great indoor activities can keep little ones (or old ones) busy on a cold winter or rainy day.
-These fun indoor activities will keep kids engaged and stop them from going crazy without resorting to letting them watch kid’s tv shows.
-Which of these best indoor activities for kids are you going to use for your next rainy day?
+These fun indoor activities will keep kids engaged and stop them from going crazy without resorting to letting them watch kids’ TV shows.
+Which of these best indoor and cheap activities for kids are you going to use the next time you are stuck inside?